”A waterproof backpack for keeping your gear dry”

 - Thinly padded shoulder and waist straps

-The Mountain Hardwear Scrambler RT 35L Outdry Backpack is competitively priced at $170 CAD.
-The waterproof ability is one of the key features to keeping your gear dry for your comfort and safety.
+The Mountain Hardwear Scrambler RT 35L Outdry Backpack is competitively priced.
+The waterproof ability is one of the key features to keep your gear dry for your comfort and safety.
 It will be my main pack next to my kayak, hiking shoes and sleeping bag.

 Speaking of sleeping bags; don’t leave without checking out my review of the Mountain Hardwear HyperLamina Spark 35 Sleeping Bag.